noamlevy81/NeMo-Guardrails/docs/user_guides/community/auto-align.md

-Note that the verify_response is set to False by default as it requires additional computation, and we encourage users to determine which LLM responses should go through AutoAlign fact checking whenever possible.
+Note that the verify_response is set to False by default as it requires additional computation, and we encourage users to determine which LLM responses should go through AutoAlign groundness check whenever possible.

 Following is the format of the colang file, which is present in the library: